Overview - Wine & Cooking Under the Tuscan & Umbrian Sun

 This will most-likely be unlike anything you have experienced when traveling.
 You are invited into people's homes and lives and will be welcomed in as if you have known them for years.

-In Tuscany, we will visit the villages of Montalcino, Montepulciano, Pienza, and Castelnuovo d'Abate.
-We will visit small family-run wineries and have an amazing home-made lunch in Montalcino at the home of our dear friend (and Brunello Winemaker),and dinner in what has been labeled as "The Most Beautiful Wine Cellar in the World" in Montepulciano.
+In Tuscany, we will visit the villages of Montalcino, Montepulciano, and Pienza, plus the border-town of Proceno.
+We will visit small family-run wineries and go on a truffle hunt before having an amazing home-made lunch in Montalcino at the home of our dear friend (and Brunello Winemaker), and on another day we will visit Montepulciano, visit an artisan coppersmith, the most beautiful wine cellar in the world, and lunch in the vineyard of our dear friends that produce an incredible Vino Nobile, weather permitting.

 Umbria...Figuratively and literally, sits in Tuscany's shadow, yet evokes emotions of what Tuscany was like before all of the tourists arrived.

-Your journey to Umbria will bring you to some incredible towns with unforgettable experiences.
+Our journey to Umbria will bring you to some incredible towns with unforgettable experiences.
 One of the true gems and remarkable places in all of Italy is the Basilica of St. Francis in Assisi.
-You will have plenty of time to stroll through the picturesque walkways in this beautiful, historical town and marvel in the magnificence of the basilica.
+We will have plenty of time to stroll through the picturesque walkways in this beautiful, historical town and marvel in the magnificence of the basilica.

 Alto Lazio...Where Italian Traditions Still Prevail...